franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

-As you can see the `after_render()`s are executed in the same order as the `before_render()`s, which makes it bit easier to reason about than the recursive `struct` from the basic decorator pattern.
-Let's finish off our `GarnishedWidget` by giving it a constructor, and as push doesn't sound like what a chef does to decorate a dish lets wrap that and make it chainable:
+As you can see the `after_render()`s are executed in the same order as the `before_render()`s, which makes it bit easier to reason about than the recursive struct from the basic decorator pattern.
+Let's finish off our `GarnishedWidget` by giving it a constructor, and as push doesn't sound like what a chef does to decorate a dish, lets wrap that and make it chainable:

 ```rust